conranpearce/final-year-project/README.md

 * Clone this repo.
 * Move the project to the relevant folder for development.
 For Mac it's in MAMP/htdocs.
 * Open up phpMyAdmin
-* Execute the SQL query `CREATE DATABASE digitalsystemsproject;` to create the database:
+* Execute the SQL query `CREATE DATABASE 'digitalsystemsproject';` to create the database:
 * Move to the database `digitalsystemsproject` in phpMyAdmin
 * Execute the SQL query below, in the `digitalsystemsproject` database, to create the tables: